 A typical HEIC file is about half the size of a JPEG file of the same image quality.
 It means you can store twice as many HEIC files on your device or reduce the amount of storage space used by half.
 This can be advantageous if you’re working with limited storage space or bandwidth.

 However, JPG files are also more widely compatible with different devices and software than HEIC files, so you’re more likely to be able to open and view them without any issues.
+Or you can convert HEIC to JPG to fix the incompatibility issue.

 JPEG is a lossy format that is compressed by discarding some image data.
 It can result in visible artifacts, especially at high compression ratios.
 HEIC is a lossless format, meaning it doesn’t lose any image data when compressed – resulting in better image quality, but the files are more extensive.